Logo

 When and How to Refinance a Personal Loan

-Although you’re applying for a personal loan, it doesn’t technically mean you’re taking on more debt—in fact, refinancing may actually help decrease debt more quickly if you’re able to secure a lower APR.
+Keep in mind that when you refinance a personal loan, it doesn’t technically mean that you’re taking on more debt.
+Instead, refinancing helps you chip away at debt more quickly if you secure a lower APR.

-Lenders may offer lower or higher interest rates based on changing benchmark interest rates and competition in the market.
-Even if your credit picture hasn’t improved since you first took out a loan, you might still qualify for a lower rate today.
-If you’re curious, LendingClub Bank lets you quickly check your rate without impacting your credit.
+• Interest rates dropped.
+Lenders may offer lower or higher interest rates based on market trends.
+Even if your credit picture hasn’t improved since you first took out a loan, you might still qualify for a lower rate.[2]

 Getting approved for a personal loan refinance will depend on your financial situation.
-But you can get the process started by following these steps.
+You can get the process started by following these steps.

 First, look up how much you owe on your current personal loan.
 Then, check if your current lender charges any prepayment penalties or fees, as that will affect the total amount needed for payoff.
 Add both of these numbers to get your estimate.